LiuxhRobotAI/LiuxhRobotAI.github.io/_pages/about.md

 **PhD student, 2022.05  -  current**

 1. Robot localization and multi-sensor fusion
-2. Robotics and robot learning
+2. Machine learning and robot learning
 3. Learning-based control and their theories